The Gargano Peninsula

 • Seven nights’ accommodation

-• Seven breakfasts and seven dinners (3 courses)
+• Seven breakfasts and six dinners (3 courses)

 • Reading lists and historical and cultural notes